 How to Start Working with Remote Workers

-Nathan: You always have those UpWorks and Monster.coms of the world that are job boards and you go and push a job and you get a lot of applicants.
+Nathan: You always have those UpWorks and Monster.coms of the world that are boards and you go and push a project and you get a lot of applicants.
 The way that we do it is different.
 We get hundreds of applicants every week.
 We have a great interview process that created ourselves.
 We have those 15 pages of communication guidelines.
 And it’s truly hard to get into our networks.
 We only take the top 1%.

 The cool thing about becoming a FreeeUp client which you can do right on FreeeUp.com, it’s free, there’s no monthly fees.
-Whenever you need a worker, instead of posting a job and getting applicants, you just submit a worker request right inside your account.
+Whenever you need a worker, instead of posting a project and getting applicants, you just submit a worker request right inside your account.
 And we fill those requests within a few hours, sometimes even minutes.
 We match up with a worker that’s already been pre-vetted.
 From there we’re hands on to make sure you have a good experience.
 We’ll guide you along the way.

 And on the very back end, which is cool about us, we’re an insurance against turnovers.
-So if you hire some and set up them for week, and 6 months later or a year and a half later they quit, we cover all re onboarding cost.
+So if you hire some and set them up for week, and 6 months later or a year and a half later they quit, we cover all re-onboarding costs.
 We have very low turnover.
 But that’s there just to protect you.
 So we’re kind of the more hands-on way to hire.
 You can check out Online Hiring Mastermind group, the FreeeUp blog is great, we post a lot of content there.
 We have that new book coming out.
 You can add me right on Skype, my calendar is right on the website.
 We’re very easy to contact, and it’s easy to sign up and we like to keep everything simple.